bharathpersonal/LBG-REST-API/README.md

 }
 ~~~

-### Integratation
+### Integration

-An example intergaration test we can create for this project is
+An example integration test we can create for this project is
 to test the RESTful endpoints.

 If we test the DELETE endpoint by sending a request